 Throughout this site there is emphasis on burning wood and peat since both are available in the Highlands & Islands and both are renewable.
 (Peat obviously regenerates much more slowly than wood, but when harvested manually in modest quantities it is still capable of supplying some local needs at a low level.)
 The burning characteristics of wood and peat are very similar and a stove designed for one will just as easily burn the other.
 Peat produces much more ash than wood though so that the stove needs to be de-ashed more often.

 Multifuel stoves as the title suggest burn a range of solid fuels in addition to wood and peat.
-Ordinary domestic coal is generally the least satisfactory fuel in closed stoves – there just isn’t enough air-movement to clear the soot produced.
-Therefore it is wisest to stick to smokeless grades as listed in your appliance handbook.
+Ordinary domestic coal is not suitable to be burned in a stove as there just isn’t enough air-movement to clear the soot produced.
+It is important to stick to smokeless fuels as listed in your appliance handbook

 The following section deals with fuel basics.